Fill out the form below and we'll contact you and answer all of your questions.

 Graduate students will be eligible for Distinguished Scholar designation on their transcript, diploma, and at commencement, if they complete their program with a cumulative GPA of 3.97 or higher.

-For undergraduate and graduate students, the cumulative GPA applies to coursework completed at CSU-Global Campus and does not include transfer work.
+For undergraduate and graduate students, the cumulative GPA applies to coursework completed at CSU Global and does not include transfer work.
 Students who repeat courses for academic credit (including the receipt of D, F, and WA grades) are not eligible for honors designation.

 The official graduation list is prepared each term by the Office of the Registrar.
 Students will not be eligible to graduate unless their names appear on the approved list during that term.

 CSU Global does not maintain or provide class ranks.

 Diplomas are mailed once a student's degree has been conferred.
 Names are printed on the diplomas as requested by the student on the Graduation Application Form.
 Candidates for graduation receive email confirmation of the spelling of their name and are responsible for notifying the school of any discrepancies prior to the end of the month in which they applied for graduation.
 It may take up to 10 weeks to receive a diploma after a student's degree has been conferred.
 Students are responsible for maintaining up-to-date mailing information with CSU Global.
 Diplomas will not be ordered for students with outstanding account balances.
 To order a CSU Global frame for the diploma, visit http://csuglobal.universityframes.com